You’ve seen all the euphoria from people who passed the bar exam.

 That’s why I’m going to ask you now, while hopefully still early in the preparation process.

-Whether you’re just getting started on preparing for the 2020 July/September bar exam for the first time, or whether you’re retaking it once again, I want you to keep it up and not run out of steam over the next few months.
+Whether you’re just getting started on preparing for the bar exam for the first time, or whether you’re retaking the exam once again, I want you to keep it up and not run out of steam over the next few months.
 But motivation is not sustainable by itself.
 There’s a long way to go.

 So instead, use your fleeting motivation to create that determination, that momentum.
 Otherwise, you’ll email me in three weeks asking, “Are we there yet?”